Agile-Labs-Tech/agilelabs-isms-policy/01 ISMS manual/README.md

 1. It is the responsibility of employees as users to report all security incidents or violations of the security policy immediately to the manager or TL.
 Potential or perceived security incident should also be reported.
 2. Each reported incident will be investigated by the SA/TL.
 TL will determine if changes in the existing security structure are necessary.
 3. All reported incidents are logged and the remedial action shall also be recorded.
-4. The SA is responsible to provide training on any procedural changes that may be required as a result of the investigation of an incident.
+4. The TL is responsible to provide training on any procedural changes that may be required as a result of the investigation of an incident.
 5. If criminal action is suspected, the TL or management shall contact the appropriate law enforcement and investigative authorities immediately, which may include but is not limited to the police.

 # Compliance